Forging a Fateful Alliance: Michigan State University and the Vietnam War by John Ernst

 Adams in particular, who prodded Taylor and Jaffe to write their New Republic articles, would argue that the university’s role is not to act as the instrument of the nation’s foreign policy, and I must agree.
 The U.S. wanted to stop the spread of the “red menace,” but in backing Diem—an entrenched bureaucrat with despotic tendencies—it may have provided the direct catalyst for South Vietnam’s ultimate fall to communism.
 The MSUG’s intentions were, for the most part, noble, and the group had some successes (however short-lived) in improving Vietnamese public welfare and safety.
 But MSU was rightfully burned by the public-opinion fallout of the Vietnam project.
 The MSUG was solely there for “technical assistance,” and had no position to voice or act upon its opposition to Diem’s policies.
 The university saw no academic gains from its involvement.
 What ground the MSUG gained in Vietnam was surely surpassed in effect by Diem’s autocratic, nepotistic, draconian rule.

 One too can wonder what benefit, if any, the project could have had even if it had been wholly successful.
 Scholarly research was nearly impossible given the sheer volume of practical work involved.
 As the Ramparts article noted just four years after the project’s end with some glee (and validity), “MSU has not a single course, not even a study program, to show for its six [sic] years in Vietnam.”
-About the only campus remnant of this history that survives to the present is the International Center, built in 1964 using a portion of the MSUG’s $25 million government stipend.
+About the only campus remnant of this history that survives to the present is the International Center, built in 1964 and partially financed using the proceeds from the MSUG’s $25 million government stipend (most of which went toward matériel, salaries, field expenses, and administrative costs).

 Meanwhile the university continued to accept overseas technical-assistance contracts, but never again on the scale of the MSUG.
 Even today MSU is engaged in dozens of overseas projects—including one in the Mekong Delta, where MSU is teaching environmental resource management under contract to the U.S. Department of State.